Struct bitflags::__core::ffi::OsString

 fn to_os_string(&self) -> OsString

-Copies the slice into an owned OsString
+Copies the slice into an owned OsString.

 fn to_bytes(&self) -> Option<&[u8]>